dslaborg/sleep-mice-tuebingen/README.md

         * batch_size (`BATCH_SIZE`): batch size for the train dataloader
         * data_fraction (`DATA_FRACTION`): fraction of train data to use for training, validation data remains the same
+        * data_fraction_strat (`DATA_FRACTION_STRAT`): strategy for data fractions,
+        currently supports only null (no strategy, take the same data fraction of each stage) and 'uniform' (take the same number of samples from each stage so the total number of samples corresponds to the data fraction)
         * epochs (`EPOCHS`): number of epochs to train
         * optimizer
             * scheduler: see *scheduled_optim.py* for details